Krishnapriya-prasannan/AI/AI for Speech Recognition (Speech-to-Text using Whisper)/README.md

 ##  AI for Speech Recognition (Speech-to-Text using Whisper)

-This is part of my **#100DaysOfAI** challenge.
-On Day 4, I learnt to use [OpenAI Whisper](https://github.com/openai/whisper) — a general-purpose speech recognition model — to convert spoken audio into written text.
+ I learnt to use [OpenAI Whisper](https://github.com/openai/whisper) — a general-purpose speech recognition model — to convert spoken audio into written text.

 ---